Ferdinand Ignatius Xavier Rugel

 Ferdinand Ignatius Xavier Rugel (17 December 1806 - 31 January 1879) was a German-born American pharmacist, botanist, and plant collector.

 Life

 Ferdinand Rugel was born on 17 December 1806 in Wolfegg, a municipality in the district of Ravensburg in the state of Baden-Württemberg, Germany.
-He died on 31 January 1879 in Jefferson County, Tennessee, US at the age of 72 years.
+He died on 31 January 1879 in Jefferson County, Tennessee, U.S. at the age of 72 years.
 He was buried at the Westminster Presbyterian Church Cemetery in the town of White Pine, Tennessee.
-The inscription on his gravestone states he was born on 24 December 1806 but that is in fact incorrect based on church records in Weingarten, a town about 12 kilometers from Wolfegg.
+The inscription on his gravestone states he was born on 24 December 1806 but that is in fact incorrect based on church records in Weingarten, a town about 12 km from Wolfegg.

 Career

 Rugel was a very active plant collector in both Europe and the United States.
 In Europe, he collected plant specimens in Switzerland, France, Spain, and Sicily.
 After emigrating to the United States in 1840, he collected widely throughout the southeastern United States during the period 1840-1848 under the direction of R.J.
 Shuttleworth.
 He also collected in Cuba in 1849, severing his ties with Shuttleworth during that same year.
 After 1850, he collected occasionally in Tennessee and Texas.
 In 1878, he collected in Travis County, Texas, but his collection trip was cut short by a case of boils (furunculosis).